 What are the Sustainable Development Goals (SDGs)?
 The Sustainable Development Goals (SDGs) are a set of 17 ‘Global Goals’ developed by the United Nations as part of their 2030 Agenda for Sustainable Development.
-The goals serve as a successor to the Millennium Development Goals and aim to end of all forms of poverty by 2030 calling on action by all countries.
+The goals serve as a successor to the Millennium Development Goals and aim to end poverty, protect the planet and ensure prosperity for all by 2030.
 The 17 goals include 169 targets and cover the following aspects of sustainable development: economic growth, social inclusion and environmental protection.
 The SDGs are not legally binding and will rely on countries’ taking responsibility to incorporate them into their own sustainable development policies.
 While 'Climate Action' has its own goal, it is also acknowledged that "Implementation of the Paris Agreement is essential for the achievement of the Sustainable Development Goals, and provides a roadmap for climate actions that will reduce emissions and build climate resilience," i.e. effective action on climate change will underpin our success (or lack thereof) in reaching the other goals.
 Find out more.